-Date: Sunday – August 25th, 2013
+Date: Sunday – August 28th, 2016

-Start Location: Rowing Dock
+Start Location: Rowing Dock Lady Bird Lake

-T-Shirt Sponsor: Austin Fit Magazine & Austin Subaru
+Presenting Sponsor: Austin Subaru

-Live Music: Come Drum For Fun
+Live Music: Come Drum For Fun – In the Water

-Participants: Registration capped at 250 Participants
+Participants: Registration capped at 300 Participants

 Registration Now Open!

-RENTALS: Over 100 boards and boats available at Rowing Dock – Online Reservation Required
+RENTALS: Over 200 boards and boats available at Rowing Dock – Online Reservation Required

-Signs of parvovirus infection once meant immediate and absolute euthanasia for puppies and dogs at the city shelter.
+APA!’s Parvo Program: Signs of parvovirus infection once meant immediate and absolute euthanasia for puppies and dogs at the city shelter.
 The city now calls in Austin Pets Alive and gives a same day deadline to pick up the puppies and start treatment.
 The disease takes about a week to treat and once they are free of parvo, these amazing pups go on to lead normal, healthy lives and are highly adoptable!
 Watching these puppies go from being on death’s door to playing and eating again is what keeps our volunteers coming back to help treat them.
 Each parvo puppy costs APA! about $250 to treat, so the number of lives APA! can save is directly related to donated supplies and funds that come through.